otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Concatenate the Prekey Profile, if it needs to be published.
 Assign `J` to 0x01.
 If there is no Prekey Profile, assign 0x00 to `J`.
 1. Calculate the `Prekey MAC`:
-   * If client profiles and Prekey profiles are present:
+   * If a Client Profile and a Prekey Profile are present:
      `KDF(usage_preMAC, prekey_mac_k || message type || N ||
       KDF(usage_prekey_message, Prekey Messages, 64) || K ||
       KDF(usage_client_profile, Client Profile, 64) || J ||